ncostamagna/devops_git_env_repo_migration/readme.md

 PROJECT=             # project name, the export file will be created with this name GITHUB_TOKEN=        # github token
 GITHUB_REPO_NAME=    # 'owner/repo' for example if your repository is 'https://github.com/ncostamagna/matrix', You'll set 'ncostamagna/matrix' in this environment
-ENVS=                # environments with comma, for example 'qa,prod'
+ENVS=                # environments with comma these environments need to be created in github, for example 'qa,prod'
 ```

 ## 'Files' folder